 You may apply by online application for ALL elections or use the paper application (PDF) for all elections except for the PNP.
 If you are applying for the PNP please be sure you are using the PNP paper application.

 Election officials will mail the absentee ballot materials to you soon after receiving your application.
 Follow the instructions carefully to avoid your ballot being rejected.
 You will also need a witness.
 The witness must be another registered Minnesota voter, or a notary from any state.
 Return the ballot on or before Election Day.
 Delivery options are:

 - Mail it in the provided pre-paid envelope.
 The ballot MUST arrive by 8pm the day of the Election.

-- Deliver it in-person to the Chisago County Auditor-Treasurer’s Office by 3:00pm the day of the Election.
+- Deliver it in-person to the Chisago County Auditor-Treasurer’s Office (Not at the Polls) by 8:00pm the day of the Election.
 See also Ballot Drop Box below.